min2ha/ukwa-site/content/target/66590/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The: PETER OBORNE: Forget Brexit, Italy and its rag-bag coalition's hatred of Brussels could trigger the collapse of the EU

 Argues that the EU is falling apart.
 Its collapse could be hastened if Italy under its new populist government were to quit the euro